Yifan127/Blog/ch3.md

 #### Requirements description

-1. Call API to get current weather
+1. Call two APIs to get current weather
 2. Get weather of a particular date
 3. Change unit of measure